|

 They

-don't make them like they used to -- when men were men and women were... femme fatales!
+don't make 'em like they used to, when men were men and women were... femme fatales.

-Today action movies often try to impress viewers by showing them something impossible, something they have never seen before or that
+Today action movies often try to impress viewers by showing something impossible, something they have never seen before.
+In contrast, in classic movies

-This site offers an appreciation of action and suspense films of days gone by, and the characters, directors, writers and stars involved in making those
+This site offers an appreciation of action and suspense films of days gone by, and some of the characters, directors, writers and stars involved in making

-films.
-There are articles on directors who specialized in the genre, articles on themed topics, and some photos, primarily of femme fatales of the era like
+those films.
+There are articles on directors who specialized in the genre, articles on themed topics, and some photos, primarily of femme fatales like

 Lynn Bari,